 The former steelworks in Esch-Belval, which was once the largest of Luxembourg’s ironworks, has over the past years transformed into a post-industrial site and unique location, open for contemporary forms of usage and novel architecture.
 Our masterplan design is complex and nuanced.
-While residential areas join the existing neighborhoods and enrich their housing supply with new forms of living, multi-usage quarters create a dense, more urban area with the possibility to supra-regional importance.
-The central living and working complexes serve the purposes of everyday life but also give space for specific cultural, scientific and recreational uses.
-The Belval Plaza, the Rockhal and the University contribute to the newly emerging high quality of life within a modern, elegant context.
-At the same time, old structures are visibly present among the new ones, and create in their distinctive character acounterbalance within the contemporary urban fabric.
+While residential areas join the existing neighbourhoods and enrich their housing supply with new forms of living, multi-usage quarters create a dense, more urban area with the possibility to supra-regional importance.
+The central living and working complexes serve the purposes of everyday life but also give space for specific cultural, scientific, and recreational uses.
+The Belval Plaza, the Rockhal, and the University contribute to the newly emerging high quality of life within a modern, elegant context.
+At the same time, old structures are visibly present among the new ones and create in their distinctive character a counterbalance within the contemporary urban fabric.